 Todays couples are more conscious about the environment, and with all rights.
-Sustainability is something that I always refer back to when planning an event.
-I think its our responsibility as wedding planners to make sure that least amount of things go to waste, to be creative and ask for better, more sustainable choices and services from our vendors.
+I think that we’ve also come to a point where wedding businesses as well are starting to make wiser and more sustainable decisions which I LOVE.
+I think its our responsibility as wedding planners to make sure that least amount of things go to waste, to be creative and ask for better choices and services from our vendors.
 In that way, the whole industry will be forced to start moving towards a more sustainable mindset.

 Did you know that the average sized, American wedding produces about 180 kg of garbage and 157.000 tons of CO2? (that is about 400 lbs of garbage and 63 tons of CO2).
 That is about the same amount of waste that 4 persons produce over an entire year!
 When I first heard about these numbers I was literally chocked.
 But when you start to count the amount of plastic, leftovers, paper, ink, transports..
 It all starts to add up.